-1.6.7.2 Park-and-Rides
+1.7.6.2 Park-and-Rides

 Park-and-ride is a system for reducing congestion by offering a place for drivers to leave their vehicles and travel via express public transportation routes or carpool.
 SmartRide bus services travel through the project corridor and use several park and ride lots that are located just outside of the study area, along I-26 and I-20.
-The locations of these lots are
+The locations of these lots are located in the following locations:

-- O'Cain Advertising in Chapin, Exit 91 off of I-26 - The Department of Motor Vehicles Office near Exit 97 off of I-26 - The Harbison branch of the Midlands Technical College in Irmo, near Exit 102 - The Piggly Wiggly grocery store on SC Route 6 in Lexington near Exit 61 on I-20 - The SCDOT Park-and-Ride facility off of US 378 in Lexington, near Exit 55 on I-20
+- O'Cain Advertising in Chapin, Exit 91 off of I-26 - The Department of Motor Vehicles Office near Exit 97 off of I-26 - The Harbison branch of the Midlands Technical College in Irmo, near Exit 102 - The Piggly Wiggly grocery store on SC Route 6 in Lexington near Exit 61 on I-20 - The SCDOT Park-and-Ride facility off of US 378 in Lexington, near Exit 55 on I-20 corridor, including the I-26 and Broad River Road interchange and the I-26 at St. Andrews Road interchange, which were recommended for implementation.